Famed Cullinan mine banks on big diamonds to drive down debt | MarketScreener

 of a strategic review to shed unprofitable mines (https://reut.rs/2BFlThGra, the 116-year-old mine is its flagship project and its most capital-heavy, and thus central to shareholder confidence.

-MURKY COLOR
+MURKY COLOUR

 A single large, valuable stone could bring in millions of dollars and lighten Petra's debt load.
-So far, however, the only large stones recovered from the new mining section have been a murky color, and low quality.
+So far, however, the only large stones recovered from the new mining section have been a murky colour, and low quality.

 Kemp said the new section, which analysis suggests should be rich, had yet to show what it can produce.